 MLS (Master of Legal Studies)

 A Master of Legal Studies is a master’s degree that provides a good foundational knowledge of the law.
 Students in these courses study compliance, legal research and analysis, risk management, ethics, and professional standards.
-While it will be an accomplishment to complete this degree, an individuals with this degree may not practice law, but can work for private corporations as a consultant or in-house legal representative.
+While it will be an accomplishment to complete this degree, individuals with this degree may not practice law, but can work for private corporations as a consultant or in-house legal representative.

 Doctor of Jurisprudence (J.D.)